brycebarnett/brycebarnett/README.md

 ![Microsoft Azure badge](https://img.shields.io/static/v1?message=Azure&logo=Microsoft%20Azure&labelColor=0078D4&color=0078D4&logoColor=white&label=%20&style=for-the-badge)

 This is my GitHub account that I have used during my Digital Product Management course at the University of Iowa.
 During the semester, I utilized tools such as HTML, CSS and Microsoft Azure.
+Overall, I feel that Scrum framework has improved my approach to digital tasks.
 I am grateful for all the experiences that I have had during my time at Iowa and through this course.
 Below, I have pinned some of my favorite projects.